 MAR is the Monthly Average Revenue per customer.
 GM% is the average gross margin in %.
 Churn is the number of terminating customers per month divided by the average number of customers during the month.
 You can also look at the quantum of revenue instead of the number of customers to calculate churn.

 - CAC: The average Customer Acquisition Cost includes all sales and marketing costs: salaries, commissions, and program expenditures.
 Sum these costs over a quarter and divide by the number of customers acquired during that quarter.

-An annual churn rate of 5% – 7% is considered acceptable.
-A churn less than 5% adds to the SaaS multiple whereas a churn higher than 7% would penalize the multiple.
+- Churn rate: An annual churn rate of 5% – 7% is considered acceptable.
+A churn less than 5% adds to the SaaS multiple whereas a churn higher than 7% reduces the multiple.